 Alice Levine is a busy woman.
-You might know her as a BBC Radio 1 presenter with impeccable taste in music.
-Then again, you could also know her from her work as part of Jackson & Levine, the supper club that she runs with pal and fellow presenter Laura Jackson.
-Perhaps you've seen her hosting and reporting live from prestigious awards shows.
+You might know her as a BBC Radio 1 DJ with impeccable taste in music.
+Then again, you could also know her from her work as part of Jackson & Levine, the supper club she runs with pal and fellow presenter Laura Jackson.
+Perhaps you’ve seen her hosting and reporting live from prestigious awards shows.
 Finally, you might recognise her as one-third of the My Dad Wrote a Porno podcast, which she does with friends Jamie Morton and James Cooper.

 Keep scrolling for London’s funniest girl’s take on fashion’s guiltiest pleasure.

 Courtesy of Finery PICTURED: Alice Levine in the first Finery blouse she designed

 WHO WHAT WEAR UK: How did you start working with Finery for this collaboration?

 ALICE LEVINE: This is the second item we’ve done together, which was a reworking of the blouse we did last year.
 They’d asked a gang of girls what they bought over and over again—something that was their uniform.
 Immediately I chose a blouse (I’m wearing one right now); as for me, that had to be something feminine but not too girly.
 I wanted it to be like something Gillian Anderson would wear in The Fall.
 So we tweaked the finish and the colour so it’s a sheeny shiny pink number.
 It feels glam, and even though I’m super pale, it doesn’t wash me out.